5m0k3r/LoRa-Sim/README.md

 # Remarks

-Given that (at this time) this is a PHY and MAC simulation of
+Given that (at this time) this is a PHY and MAC simulation of LoRaWAN devices, only dummy

-Al ser una simulación de la capa física de los dispositivos LoRaWAN, sólo se envían paquetes Dummy

-entre nodos y servers, la próxima fase será incluir condiciones de potencia de señal, spreading factor (ADR)

-y retransmisión de datos por parte de los nodos (downlink window message), implementando timeouts y timestamps

-para la implementación de acuse de recibo que posee LoRa.

-# Fases Objetivo
+packets are sent between the nodes and the server.
+The following step will be to include signal

+power values, spreading factors and packet retransmission from the nodes (uplink window message),

+thus implementing timeouts and timestamps to generate LoRa Acknowledge packets.

+# LoRa Phases (ToDo)

 -->Transmission Phase